ttrowers/Election-_Analysis/README.md

 ## Summary
 The analysis of the election shows that:
--There were "369,711" votes cast in the election.
+- There were "369,711" votes cast in the election.
--The candidates were:
+### The candidates were:
-Jefferson
+- Jefferson
-Denver
+- Denver
-Arapahoe
+- Arapahoe

--The candidate results were:
+### The candidate results were:
-Charles Casper Stockham: 23.0% (85,213)
+- Charles Casper Stockham: 23.0% (85,213)
-Diana DeGette: 73.8% (272,892)
+- Diana DeGette: 73.8% (272,892)
-Raymon Anthony Doane: 3.1% (11,606)
+- Raymon Anthony Doane: 3.1% (11,606)

- -The winner of the election was:
+ ### The winner of the election was:
- Winner: Diana DeGette
+ - Winner: Diana DeGette
-Winning Vote Count: 272,892
+- Winning Vote Count: 272,892
-Winning Percentage: 73.8%
+- Winning Percentage: 73.8%

+ ## Election Summary
+ the  python code provide can be used for state wide election